dnesteryuk/site_prism.vcr/README.md

 ### Waiters

 Waiters are very important part of this gem (actually, waiters are part of SitePrism gem, but they are used widely here).
-When we do some action and that action causes a few HTTP interactions we have to wait for a result of them, before expecting something on a page.
+When we do some action and that action causes a few HTTP interactions we have to wait for a result of them before expecting something on a page.
 The good approach is to wait for some visibility or invisibility of an element.
 For example, you have a list of products when you click on a button to show details of some product, you may wait until loading indicator which may be shown on a details page of a product disappears.
 Capybara already waits for an element to appear, but it hasn't any possibility to wait for invisibility of an element, SitePrism has this capability and it is very useful.

 There is reason why you should use them when you use SitePrism.Vcr.
 If you specify a waiter while describing SitePrism elements or applying VCR cassettes, SitePrism.Vcr will know when the inserted cassettes should be ejected from Vcr to avoid a situation when some unexpected cassette is applied.